G-Node/g-node-portal/source/key_functions/terminology.rst

 .. _Metadata:

 **Metadata**
-    In this context metadata is any information about an experiment, excluding the information, described using `ePhys Objects`_.
-Work with metadata is essentially is a flexible way to describe your experimental parameters using Section_ (simple container) tree with `Properties with Values`_ (key-value pairs).
+    In this context metadata is any information about an experiment, EXcluding the information, described using `ePhys Objects`_.
+Our metadata concept is based on `odML <http://www.g-node.org/projects/odml>`_, which is essentially a flexible way to describe your experimental parameters using Section_ (simple container) tree with `Properties with Values`_ (key-value pairs).
 Take a look on the :ref:`example <overview_metadata>` in the overview.

 The general metadata object model looks like: